cjmckernan/weird_salad/README.md

 Next up is the recipe builder.
 This will need two models one for the recipe name and another for the recipe ingredients.
 I will likely use the stock app as they are closely related and will reference each other.
 I will use some js to build the recipe and make a request to the back end to store it.

 I've used grams for the ingredients in the builder to make it easier to add them.
 Also added a recipe delete will look into adding recipe editor.
-Will also have to take a look at the making the recipes names unique based on the location & recipe name
+Will also have to take a look at the making the recipes names unique based on the location & recipe name.
+Added the cost to the

+## Point of Sale

+Finally I will add the point of sale app.
+This will allow the user to choose a recipe from a recipe lists and choose a radio button if its cash or card.
+If cash it will automatically check out and update the ingredients for the amounts used.
+Then will log the sale to a sales table.
+The sale table will have total cost, user who logged it if it was cash or card.
+I wont focus on the audit log for what is sold as of now.
+Will try to get this done first